History of the University

 2005

-The university is now called Hochschule für Gestaltung Schwäbisch Gmünd ( University of Applied Design).
+The university is now called Hochschule für Gestaltung Schwäbisch Gmünd (University of Applied Sciences).

 2007